grisu48/orion/README.md

     podman run -d --name orion -v /srv/orion/conf:/conf -v /srv/orion/data:/data -p 1965:1965 --memory 128M grisu48/orion

 Make sure that the configuration file `/srv/orion/conf/orion.conf` exists and is configured to your needs.
 Checkout the example [orion.conf](orion.conf) in this directory.

+Also ensure that the certificate and key files are located in `/srv/orion/conf/` and configured properly in your `orion.conf`.
+See the section [create self-signed certificate](#create-self-signed-certificates) for more information.

+`orion` can also be configured via [environmental variables](variables.md), which should be particularly useful for containerized applications.

 ### Build and run the binary